+January 1 December 31

-December 31 credits.
-If the home qualifies and you file for a homestead credit before July 1, the credit will take effect for the current assessment year.
+Credits.
+If the home qualifies and you file for a homestead credit before changes in value as a result of a

+July 1, the credit will take effect for the current assessment year.
 If not, it will take effect the following year.